 You have a vision of the work you want to write.
 You’ve laid out a plan for a textbook or monograph (or article).
 You might have a book contract, or you may be doing the work prospectively.
 The writing is done.
-You breathe a sigh.
+You breath a sigh.
 But how about the editing?

 Many writers and academics feel comfortable with the content creation, that is the writing.
 But they may feel less qualified with that pesky editing.
 Split infinitives, that or which, ending a sentence in a preposition, and a thousand other archine rules haunt some writers and sap their confidence about their work.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.